gabriel-uzquiano/gabriel-uzquiano.github.io/problems 6.md

    <br/>

 3. Which of the following formulas are valid in every branching tree frame?
+Justify your answers.

    1. $$\Diamond \textsf{H}p \to \textsf{H} \Diamond p$$<br/>